lok23/StepCounter-RPG/README.md

 ## How to Run
 (These steps will download the app on an Android Studio emulator)

+1) Clone this repository.
+2) Open this repository in Android Studio.
-First, make sure you have an emulator with API 26-29 up and running.
-Second, clone this repository.
-Third, open this repository in Android Studio, then click the green "play" button to run this app on your emulator.
+3) Make sure you have an Android Studio emulator with API 26-29 up and running.
+4) Click the green "play" button to run this app on your emulator.